TomDakan/LiveSTT/tests/integration/README.md

 - Full containerized deployment

 ### 2. Local E2E Test (`test_e2e.py`)
+# TODO: This test is currently not working.
+But the containerized version works.
 Runs services in-process (without containers).
 Useful for debugging and development.

 **Prerequisites:**